Amir01m/Face-Recognition/README.md

 ### Planned Features:

-* 🖥 Graphical User Interface (GUI)
+* 🖥 Graphical User Interface (GUI)✅
-* ➕ Add new faces directly from the camera
+* ➕ Add new faces directly from the camera✅
 * ❌ Remove faces from the system
 * 🗄 User-managed face database
 * 💾 Save face data using a database (SQLite)